What to take to uni: The essential items every student needs

 In our experience, less is more.

-Aside from the really obvious things like bedding and clothes, we think there are just 12 things every student absolutely must have.
+Anyway, onto what you really want… the packing list.
+Aside from the really obvious things like bedding, clothes and your laptop, we think there are just 15 things every student absolutely must have.

 A stock pot is a massive saucepan with a handle on either side.
 They’re perfect for making one-pot dinners, like a jambalaya or stew.
 They’re also ideal for cooking a big batch of something and freezing it for later - exactly what you want to be doing at university.

 If you’re not using your stock pot, it’ll be because you’re making a pasta bake - the undisputed champion of student dinners.
 You’ll need a large ovenproof casserole dish, plus ideas for making it a bit more interesting than just pasta and cheese.

 Stock pots and casserole dishes are for making big, family dinners.
 The point of doing that at uni is threefold.
 It lets you:

 - save money by turning one set of ingredients into four or five meals

 - cut down the time and effort you have to spend cooking (and washing up)